samoht/assemblage/README.md

-### OCaml-tools
+### Assemblage

+> *Assemblage* is an artistic process.
+In the Programming Language arts, it consists of making complex project compositions by putting together build artefacts.

-A set of tools to manage the configuration of OCaml projects.
+*Assemblage* provides a set of tools to configure, manage, and use OCaml projects.

 ### Status